-In the 2015, three legislators from the 9th District crafted a State budget proviso attempting to close 135 miles of the trail through eastern WA and give this property to adjacent land owners.
-This proviso was crafted behind closed doors, without pubic input or comment (See media coverage).
+In 2015, the eastern PTCT was almost lost due to a budget proviso introduced by eastern Washington State legislators giving a large section of trail to adjacent landowners.
+(See media coverage).
 Fortunately, an error in the wording of the proviso temporarily nullified it.
-However, this was near loss of the eastern section of trail mobilized trail supporters.
-Numerous public meetings were held to seek public input on the future of the trail, and puiblic support grew.
+As a result, numerous public meetings were held to seek public input on the future of the trail and public support grew.

-In May 2018, WA State Parks and Recreation Commission renamed the State Park owned sections the Palouse to Cascade State Park Trail.
+In May 2018, WA State Parks and Recreation Commission renamed the John Wayne Pioneerl/Iron Horse State Park Trail the Palouse to Cascade State Park Trail.
 Efforts are currently underway to improve sections of the trail in eastern WA as support for the trail continues to grow.